Skip to main content

 CMS requires Vermont to monitor progress toward Demonstration goals.

 Since 2005, Vermont has used the Global Commitment to Health Demonstration (“Demonstration”) to implement large-scale Medicaid transformation and payment reform.
-The current Demonstration focuses on services to address substance use disorder (SUD), serious mental illness (SMI), and serious emotional disturbance (SED).
+The current Demonstration focuses on services to address substance use disorders (SUD), serious mental illness (SMI), serious emotional disturbance (SED), and services related to transitions of Medicaid-eligible individuals from carceral facilities to the community (reentry initiative).

 The Centers for Medicare & Medicaid Services (CMS) extended Vermont’s 1115 Waiver from July 2022 through December 2027.
 Vermont identified the following Demonstration goals: